-Prerequisite: This course is mandatory to graduate and may be taken any time after completing the Natal Studies Module.
+Prerequisite: This course is open to the general public.
+This course is mandatory for IAA Diploma Program students to graduate and may be taken any time after completing the Natal Studies Module.

 Course Description: Ethics and ethical habits are an integral part of any professional practice, including astrology.
 In fact, we could say that one cannot be a professional without adhering to ethical standards.
 The two go hand in glove.